drasi-project/docs/docs/content/solution-developer/overview/_index.md

 For example,

 ### AND ALSO
 The 3 approaches above are focused on the observation of data from an existing source system were your solution is the consumer.
-You might also consider Drasi if you are creating a solution that you expect other systems will need to observe for change.
+You might also consider adopting Drasi if you are creating a solution that you expect other systems will need to observe for change.

 Under such circumstances, you might consider Drasi as an alternative to implementing your own eventing solution.
 Just as most people do not implement their own database, messaging solution, or web framework, using Drasi means you do not need to implement your own Change Detection and Response solution.
 Instead, as part of your overall solution, you could provision a Drasi deployment and instruct downstream developers to use it to observe and react to changes from your system.
 You are freed from a great deal of work and the downstream developers get a richer and more flexible way to observe your system.